How do you measure success for your solo law firm? As it turns out, that depends largely on how you define the term “success.”

 Before measuring your own firm’s success let’s first take a look at how other solo and small first gauge success for their practices.

-Above the Law recently published an interesting article about a variety of perceptions solo and small law firms have of law office success.
-Based on the results of a recent survey of solo and small law firm management conducted by the Thomson Reuters Solo and Small Law Firm group, the article reports that the top four factors by which lawyers measure law practice success overall are:
+Above the Law published an interesting article about a variety of perceptions solo and small law firms have of law office success.
+Based on the results of a survey of solo and small law firm management conducted by the Thomson Reuters Solo and Small Law Firm group, the article reports that the top four factors by which lawyers measure law practice success overall are:

 - client satisfaction ratings